kskirilov/Hangman-Game/README.md

 # Hangman-Game
-The user needs to guess letters.
-Give the user no more than 6 attempts for guessing wrong letter.
+Recreate the Hangman Game where the user guesses letters of a random word, with 6 wrong attempts possible.